Today we remember the rebellious and kind Monsignor Edward Joseph Flanagan, founder of Boys Town, Nebraska, who was born on July 13, 1886.

 Born in County Roscommon, Monsignor Edward Joseph Flanagan, was the founder of Boys Town, was a lone voice in condemning Ireland’s industrial schools back in the 1940s and the treatment afforded to orphans and those born outside marriage generally.
-He was viciously castigated by the Irish Church and Irish government for doing so.
+He was viciously castigated by the Irish Church and the Irish government for doing so.

 His treatment at the hands of clergy and politicians makes it very clear both powerful arms of the state were determined to stick to secrets and lies and cover-ups when it came to the mistreatment of youths and babies.